The problem with the pukwudgies of Massachusetts

 Many authors on the Internet and in books on New England cryptids have taken to calling pukwudgies Massachusetts’ most famous magical “creature.”
 While I don’t doubt that pukwudgies are the most talked about Massachusetts fairy (in no small part due to J. K. Rowling’s inclusion of them in her Wizarding World), I think they’re a bit misunderstood.

 Most of the talk about pukwudgies places them in the Freetown State Forest or Hockomock Swamp.
 Hikers and dog walkers who’ve encountered these beings describe them as troll-like humanoids with gray skin and porcupine quills.
 They appear to be solitary beings, and they sometimes follow people home.
-In my forthcoming book New England Fairies: A History of the Little People of the Hills and Forests, I set out to show the novelty of these ideas and demonstrate that they differ a great deal from the original Massachusetts pukwudgies.
+In my book New England Fairies: A History of the Little People of the Hills and Forests, I set out to show the novelty of these ideas and demonstrate that they differ a great deal from the original Massachusetts pukwudgies.

 Who are the pukwudgies?